 “Never met an Elly before,” Blake replied.
 “And a little advice, girls don’t like the clingy type.”

 “That right?”
-Lance asked, taking a step closer to Blake.
+Lancelus asked, taking a step closer to Blake.
 Blake stood a little taller in response.
-“Because my friend Rafe here, he says he can smell Elly’s scent coming out of your room.
-So I’m going to ask you again, is.
+“Because my friend Rafe, he says he can smell Elly’s scent coming out of your room.
+So I’m going to ask you again.
+Is.
 Elly.
 Here?”

 Elly sunk into the floor.
 It was over.
-Rafe’s nose had found her out.
+Rafe’s dumb dog nose had found her out.

-“And I’m going to tell you again,” Blake said, not backing down, much to Elly’s surprise, “that I don’t know what you’re talking about.”
+Much to Elly’s surprise, Blake didn’t back down.
+“And I’m going to tell you again, I don’t know what you’re talking about.”

-“I don’t know who you are, or who you think you are,” Lance coldly stated, his voice holding a tinge of threat to it.
+“I don’t know who you are, or who you think you are.”
+Lancelus’s voice held a threatening tinge.
 “But if you know what’s good for you, then I’d suggest you stay away from Elly, do I make myself clear?”

 “My name is Blake, my prince,” Blake replied with a tone just as cold and threatening as the other boy’s, “and if you don’t know who I am, then I would suggest you tread lightly.
 A prince should know better than to make enemies of strangers.”

 He let the words hang ominously in the air.
-Elly looked helplessly between the two boys, just hoping for it all to end.
-This was not the way she wanted her first day of school to start.
+Elly looked helplessly between them, wishing it would just end.
+This wasn’t how she wanted her first day of school to start.

 “Lance, are you really going to take that from this guy?”
 Rafe demanded angrily.

 Elly didn’t respond.
-She didn’t want to.
-She didn’t know Blake all that well, and was honestly kind of scared of him, but she still felt more comfortable here than she would spending the trip with the prince and his crowd.
-She’d had to put up with him her whole life, she finally had her chance to escape from his cold gaze, the way he would always look down on her.
-Blake was much better than that right now.
+She couldn’t.
+She didn’t know Blake all that well, and honestly she was a little of scared of him.
+But she knew she would still feel more comfortable here than she would if she spent the trip with the prince and his crowd.
+She’d had to put up with him her whole life, and she finally had her chance at freedom.

 Blake looked back at her.
-She stared into his eyes, though she didn’t think he could see hers.
-Those dark brown eyes were warm, not cold like Lance’s.
+Those eyes were warm, not cold like the prince’s.
 Yeah, much better.

-“Looks like she isn’t interested,” Blake said, turning back to Lance.
+“Looks like she isn’t interested,” Blake said, turning back to Lancelus.
 “Assuming, of course, that she’s actually here.”

-“We’ll leave you to yourself then,” Lance replied.
+“We’ll leave you to yourself then,” he replied.
 “Tell her I’d like to speak with her when we get to school.”

-“Yeah, I’ll do that,” Blake said, nodding, in a tone that assured Elly he would do no such thing.
-Lance and his friends stepped away from the doorway and headed back down the hall, and Elly let out the breath she’d been holding for who knows how long.
+“Yeah, I’ll do that,” Blake nodded, his tone that assuring Elly he would do no such thing.
+Lancelus and his friends turned and walked away, and Elly let out the breath she’d been holding for who knows how long.
 He was finally gone.

 “You can come out now.”

-Elly had been so tensed up from that conversation that being addressed by him made her jump in surprise.
+Elly had been so tense from that conversation that she jumped again.
 She slammed her head against the bed and a sharp burst of pain shot through her skull.
-When the room stopped spinning she groaned and rubbed the sore bump as she crawled out from under the bed.
+When the room stopped spinning she groaned and rubbed the sore bump as she crawled out.

-“Don’t worry about it,” Blake shrugged, reaching out his hand to her.
+“Don’t worry about it,” Blake shrugged, reaching out to her.
 Elly blinked, so surprised by the kind gesture she didn’t take it for a second.

 “Oh!
 Um, thank you,” Elly said, standing up.

-“That boyfriend of yours is a real ass,” Blake told her, climbing back onto the bed and looking down at her.
+“That boyfriend of yours is a real ass,” Blake told her, climbing back onto the bed.
 Elly blinked.
 Wait, he thought…?

 “What?!
 Boyfr-?
 Ew, no!
 Ick, ick!”
 Elly exclaimed, shivering in disgust.
 “The prince isn’t-!”

-“Well, he’s certainly interested in you,” Blake said, and the way he stared at her made the playful words come off as suspecting.
-His dark eyes were shining in a way that made Elly gulp.
-They were so deep and piercing they seemed to be seeing right through her.
-She pulled her hood a little tighter, frightened that he could see her secret, that he would notice her ears and call her a freak like the other boys did.
+“Well, he’s certainly interested in you.”
+The way he stared at her made the playful words come off as suspecting.
+It was like those eyes could see right through her.
+She pulled her hood a little tighter, frightened that he could see her secret, that he would notice her ears and call her a freak like the others did.

 No, he could never have guessed that.

 “I’m sorry, that was rude of me!”
-She said, lowering her head in apology.
+She quickly apologized.
 “You just helped me, and I said something so rude!
 Please forgive me!”

 “No, no, it’s fine,” Blake said, shaking his head.
 “You’re right.
 I’m not a noble.
 I’m just a farm boy from the Gulchwood Elms.”

-Elly was tempted to ask him how some farmer’s son could afford a private compartment on this luxury train, but she bit her tongue.
-He clearly had his own secrets, and she was in no position to drag them out of him.
-She knew what it was like things from others, and she wouldn’t ask him anymore.
+She was tempted to ask how a farmer’s son could afford a private compartment on this luxury train, but she bit her tongue.
+He clearly had his own issues, and she had no right to drag them out of him.
+She knew what it was like to hide things from others.
+She wouldn’t pry.